ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 >
 > Answer:

---- For our project we created an image for each of the files that we created.
-In other words, one docker images to download the data, one for creating the dataset, one for training the model and finally one to make predictions using the model.
-To run each of the docker images,  it's simply required to do: 'docker run trainer:latest' for training the model; 'docker run  redicter:latest' for making predictions; 'docker run download:latest' for downloading the data from kaggle and 'docker run dataset:latest' for creating the dataset. ---
+---For our project we created an image for each of the files that we created.
+In other words, one docker image to download the data, one for creating the dataset, one for training the model and finally one to make predictions using the model.
+To run each of the docker images, it's simply required to do: 'docker run trainer:latest' for training the model; 'docker run predicter:latest' for making predictions; 'docker run download:latest' for downloading the data from kaggle and 'docker run dataset:latest' for creating the dataset.
+Locally, they ran perfectly.
+However, in the cloud, we did not manage to deploy given that we not able to pull from google services due to authentication problems.
+---

 ### Question 16